 Laws and regulations governing Assisted Conception Treatments varies between different countries.
 The law governing this area is mostly found in the Human Fertilisation and Embryology Authorisation (HFEA) Act 1990.

-UK legislation limits the number of embryos allowed to be transferred for IVF treatment to 2 embryos, and 3 if the patient is over 40 years old.
+UK legislation limits the number of embryos allowed to be transferred for IVF treatment to two embryos, and three if the patient is over 40 years old.

 Embryo freezing is permissible in the UK, but is limited to a timeframe of 10 years, providing yearly costs are made.